Gvaldes93/ng7-server-side-rendering-pwa/README.md

-Try bakcground install and prompt user to load new version when is ready: open `src/app/app.component.html` and add a `<p> this is my new PWA version! </p>` now run `ng build --prod` when it finishes re-start the app with this comand `npm run start:prod` visit `http://localhost:4300` and wait for ~5 seconds while SWs are installed for the reload permission prompt.
+Try bakcground install and prompt user to load new version when is ready: open `src/app/app.component.html` and add a `<p> this is my new PWA version! </p>` now run `npm run build:start:prod` visit `http://localhost:4000` and wait for ~5 seconds while SWs are installed for the reload permission prompt.

 more on [Angular Service Workers](https://angular.io/guide/service-worker-intro)